 - (i) Full-time employees are eligible for 100% tuition waiver for undergraduate courses.
 For graduate courses, the tuition waiver will cover the program per credit hour tuition rate, not to exceed the non-specialized Graduate tuition per credit hour rate. - (ii) Part-time employees are eligible for pro-rated tuition waiver according to their FTE status for undergraduate courses.
 For graduate courses, the tuition waiver will cover the pro-rated program per credit hour tuition rate, not to exceed the nonspecialized Graduate tuition per credit hour rate according to FTE status. - (iii) Courses in the doctorate of medicine program at the College of Medicine are excluded from coverage, as are any students enrolled as medical students. - (iv) The waiver cannot be applied to coursework used for the J.D. program at the College of Law unless precluded by collective bargaining agreements.
-Employees who matriculated into the J.D. program at the College of Law prior to June 30, 2020 are eligible to continue to use the tuition wavier for COL coursework until they complete the program as long as they are continuously enrolled and continuously employed by the University. - (b) The Tuition Waiver Request form must be submitted prior to the semester payment due date posted by the Office of the Treasurer. - (c) The tuition waiver will only pay for each course only once including courses that are retaken due to a withdrawal unless the withdrawal is due to an externating circumstance as defined in the University's Administrative adjustment for externating circumstances policy (3364-71-16).
-The only exception is courses that are designed to be repeated for credit. - Spouses of benefit eligible full-time and part-time (minimum 0.5 FTE) employees 2) are eligible for tuition waiver for undergraduate courses subject to the following: - (a) Spousal eligibility will be verified through a marriage certificate. - (b) All employees must complete one (1) calendar year of service with the University prior to the first day of the academic term to which the benefit applies before the spouse is eligible for coverage under this policy. - (c) The Human Resources department will verify spousal eligibility. - (d) Sponses are eligible for a maximum of one hundred fifty (150) undergraduate credit hours of waived tuition. - (e) The Tuition Waiver Request form must be submitted prior to the semester payment due date posted by the Office of the Treasurer.
-The tuition waiver will only pay for each course only once including courses - Ð that are retaken due to a withdrawal unless the withdrawal is due to an externating circumstance as defined in the University's Administrative adjustment for externating circumstances policy (3364-71-16).
-The only exception is courses that are designed to be repeated for credit.
+Employees who matriculated into the J.D. program at the College of Law prior to June 30, 2020 are eligible to continue to use the tuition wavier for COL coursework until they complete the program as long as they are continuously enrolled and continuously employed by the University. - (b) The Tuition Waiver Request form must be submitted prior to the semester payment due date posted by the Office of the Treasurer. - (c) The tuition waiver will only pay for each course only once including courses that are retaken due to a withdrawal unless the withdrawal is due to an extenuating circumstance as defined in the University's Administrative adjustment for extenuating circumstances policy (3364-71-16).
+The only exception is courses that are designed to be repeated for credit. - (2) Spouses of benefit eligible full-time and part-time (minimum 0.5 FTE) employees are eligible for tuition waiver for undergraduate courses subject to the following: - (a) Spousal eligibility will be verified through a marriage certificate. - (b) All employees must complete one (1) calendar year of service with the University prior to the first day of the academic term to which the benefit applies before the spouse is eligible for coverage under this policy. - (c) The Human Resources department will verify spousal eligibility. - (d) Spouses are eligible for a maximum of one hundred fifty (150) undergraduate credit hours of waived tuition. - (e) The Tuition Waiver Request form must be submitted prior to the semester payment due date posted by the Office of the Treasurer. - The tuition waiver will only pay for each course only once including courses that are retaken due to a withdrawal unless the withdrawal is due to an